Kumano Kodo: Nakahechi Route

 Holy route passing through Buddhist Temples, Shinto Grand Shrines, Toriis, and Pagodas

 6 days, 5 nights (including one rest day in Hongu)

 Pilgrim credentials upon completion (Dual Pilgrim credentials if prior completion of Camino de Santiago)

-Includes: 5 nights shared accommodations, 6 evening meals, 2 lunches, 3 breakfasts, and unlimited access to me for questions and accountability on gear, training, travel planning, and any additional questions that may arise in trip planning.
+Includes: 5 nights shared accommodations, 6 evening meals, 2 lunches, 4 breakfasts, monthly informational newsletters, and unlimited access to me for personalized questions and accountability on gear, training, travel planning, and any additional questions that may arise in trip planning.